KazApps/fastshogi/README.md

   allowing you to verify that engines adhere to the UCI protocol.
   To use this feature, simply run the following command:
   `./fastshogi --compliance ENGINE_PATH [ENGINE_ARGS]`
-- **Enhanced Cutechess Output**: The Cutechess output support has been refined to enhance compatibility with other tools.
-Simply switch the `-output` option to cutechess to enable it.
 - **Extended PGN Data**: You can now track nodes, seldepth, nps (nodes per second), hashfull, tbhits, and time left in the PGN output.
 Refer to the `-pgnout` option for detailed information.